cfw-guide/dsi.cfw.guide/docs/hu_HU/installing-unlaunch.md

 :::: tabs

-::: tab name="Memory Pit" default
+:::tab default Memory Pit

-- Töröld az `sd:/private/ds/app/484E494A/pit.bin` fájlt az SD kártyádról
+- Delete the `sd:/private/ds/app/484E494A/pit.bin` file from your SD card
-- Nevezd vissza a `tip.bin` fájlt a `pit.bin` névre, és hagyd ahogy van
+- Rename `tip.bin` back to `pit.bin`, and leave it intact
-- Most már visszaállíthatod a `DCIM` mappát, ami az SD kártyád gyökerében volt
+- You can now restore the `DCIM` folder that was on the root of your SD card
-- Töröld az `UNLAUNCH.DSI` fájlt az SD kártyádról
+- Delete the `UNLAUNCH.DSI` file from your SD card

 :::

-::: tab name="Flipnote Lenny"
+:::tab Flipnote Lenny

-- Töröld a `800031_104784BAB6B57_000.ppm` és a `T00031_1038C2A757B77_000.ppm` fájlokat a következő mappából:
+- Delete the `800031_104784BAB6B57_000.ppm` and `T00031_1038C2A757B77_000.ppm` files from inside the following folders:
-    - `sd:/private/ds/app/4B47554A/001` (Japán)
+  - `sd:/private/ds/app/4B47554A/001` (Japan)
   - `sd:/private/ds/app/4B475545/001` (USA)
-    - `sd:/private/ds/app/4B475556/001` (Europa/Ausztrália)
+  - `sd:/private/ds/app/4B475556/001` (Europe/Australia)
   - Törölheted az összes mappát a saját régiódón kívül is
-- Töröld az `UNLAUNCH.DSI` fájlt az SD kártyádról
+- Delete the `UNLAUNCH.DSI` file from your SD card

 :::